-One-time fellow stipends will be awarded to VDS and GDR students.
-Unlike the grants made by the Collaborative to special short-term projects, fellows will be expected to produce a research project with a projected impact that relates directly to the Vanderbilt Divinity School Public Theology and Racial Justice Collaborative.
-The Collaborative Fellows will be selected by the director, post-doctoral fellow/Associate Director and 3 planning committee members through this application process.
-The selection will be based on the strength of the proposed project, impact on public theology and racial justice, previous course work, area of academic focus, recommendation of the faculty, and scope of project they will pursue.
-The financial support fellows receive from the Collaborative is entirely supplemental (not tied to financial aid, other existing grants or field education).
-Fellows will be awarded a $5,000 to $10,000 stipend depending on the scope of project and expected length of research proposed by the applicant—complexity of the topic, anticipated resources required.
+One-time fellow awards are made to VDS and GDR students.
+Unlike the grants made by the Collaborative to special short-term projects, fellows will be expected to produce a research or community engagement project with a projected impact that relates directly to the stated mission and purpose of the Vanderbilt Divinity School Public Theology and Racial Justice Collaborative.
+The Collaborative Fellow will be selected by the director, post-doctoral fellow/Associate Director and 3 planning committee members through this application process.
+The selection will be based on the strength of the proposed project, impact on public theology and racial justice, previous course work, area of academic focus, recommendation of the faculty or other supporting entity, and the scope of the project they will pursue.
+The financial support that fellows receive from the Collaborative is entirely supplemental (not tied to financial aid, other existing grants or field education).
+Fellows will be awarded a $5,000 to $10,000 stipend depending on the scope of the project and expected length of research proposed by the applicant—complexity of the topic, anticipated resources required.

 The nature of fellows’ projects will be longer term efforts that require commitment and focus.
-For example, fellows may work together and with multi-faith leaders and community members to start an after-school program to tutor and mentor students at an elementary school that services low-income families.
+For example, fellows may work together and with multi-faith leaders and community members to start an afterschool program to tutor and mentor students at an elementary school that services low-income families.
 They may also build a diverse network of religious leaders and community members to work with the Organized Neighbors of Edgehill—the closest community-based organization to the university—on their health project focusing on premature births, proper prenatal care, obesity, diabetes, hypertension, depression and other health concerns found in low-income racial and ethnic communities.
-Through this work, fellows would lead by example, demonstrating the role religious leaders of all faiths play within the larger community.
+Through this work, fellows would lead by example, demonstrating the role religious leaders of all faiths play within the larger community in eradicating racial injustice.

-The fellows will be overseen by the post-doctoral fellow/Associate Director of the Collaborative, Rev. Dr. Teresa L. Smallwood and may also work with a particular faculty member on a project or with a local community organization to develop a project that addresses the pressing racial justice issues facing the community.
+Collaborative Fellows are managed by the post-doctoral fellow/Associate Director of the Collaborative, Rev. Dr. Teresa L. Smallwood, Esq. and may also work with a particular faculty member on a project or with a local community organization to develop a project that addresses the pressing racial justice issues facing the community.
 At the culmination of each project, Fellows will lead a community-wide presentation to demonstrate the outcomes of their project and its impact on public theology and racial justice.
 Whether the presentation takes the form of a talk, performance or report, the goal to engage VDS and the Vanderbilt communities as well as the wider public in an open forum remains consistent.

 Collaborative Fellows will be selected based upon the following criteria:

-- Demonstrated commitment to the vision of the Collaborative through prior community involvement, through written publication, or a stated desire to discern vocation in this area;
+Demonstrated commitment to the vision of the Collaborative through prior community involvement, through written publication, or a strongly stated desire to discern vocation in this area;

-- A letter of recommendation from an academic advisor, submitted directly to the associate director under separate cover;
+A letter of recommendation from an academic advisor, clergy person and/or community organizer submitted directly to the associate director under separate cover;

-Awards ranging from $5,000.00 to $10,000.00 will be made to exceptional proposals during this academic year.
-Interested students should submit the requested information to Associate Director, Teresa Smallwood, JD, PhD at the following address: email@example.com.
+Awards ranging from $5,000.00 to $10,000.00 will be made to exceptional proposals during the academic year with performance to extend up to 12 months from the date of award.
+Interested students should submit the requested information to Associate Director, Teresa Smallwood, JD, PhD at the following address: firstname.lastname@example.org.
 This information should be transmitted in one single file as an MS Word document.
-Collaborative Fellows will be selected by a committee consisting of the Director, Dean Emilie M. Townes, Postdoctoral Fellow/Associate Director, Teresa Smallwood, and 3 members selected from the Collaborative’s Planning Committee.
-Notification will be sent to successful applicants on or before November 6, 2017.
+Collaborative Fellows will be selected by a committee consisting of the Director, Dean Emilie M. Townes, Postdoctoral Fellow/Associate Director, Dr. Teresa Smallwood, and 3 members selected from the Collaborative’s Planning Committee.
+Notification will be sent to successful applicants on or before November 30, 2018.